 - 1. A minimum of 32 additional semester hours of credit earned at Manchester University. - 2.
 A minimum cumulative grade point average of 2.00, excluding any courses taken Pass/Not Pass. - 3.
 Completion of a major field of study, distinct from the major field in the first degree, with a minimum average grade point of 2.00 in those courses counted toward the major. - 4.
 Conferral of the second degree at a commencement other than the one in which the first degree is conferred.

+Fields of Study/Program Areas

+For details of majors, minors, concentrations and course descriptions, consult departmental listings.

+Pre-Professional Study

-Fields of Study/Program Areas For details of majors, minors, concentrations and course descriptions, consult departmental listings.
-Pre-Professional Study Manchester University students may plan a combined liberal arts/professional curriculum in preparation for graduate programs.
+Manchester University students may plan a combined liberal arts/professional curriculum in preparation for graduate programs.

 Also, students may complete a degree in selected majors by combining three years of course work at Manchester with credit earned at a regionally-accredited professional school.

 Careers commonly approached through pre-professional curriculum include:

+Athletic Training Ministry

+Dentistry Pharmacy

+Engineering Physical Therapy

+Law Veterinary Medicine

+Medicine -

-Athletic Training Dentistry Engineering Law Medicine Ministry Pharmacy Physical Therapy Veterinary Medicine The Associate of Arts Degree Graduation Requirements The Associate of Arts degree requires the satisfactory completion of:
+The Associate of Arts Degree

+The Associate of Arts degree requires the satisfactory completion of:

-1. A minimum of 60 semester hours of credit to include:
+1. A minimum of 54 semester hours of credit to include:

 - a.
-Core Program requirements. - b.
+LARC Program requirements for the Associates of Arts degree (see Academic Program: Liberal Arts Curriculum). - b.
 An approved major with a minimum average grade point of C (2.00) in those courses counted toward a major, excluding any courses taken Pass/Not Pass. - 2.
 A minimum cumulative grade point average of C (2.00), excluding any courses taken Pass/Not Pass. - 3.
 A minimum of 30 semester hours earned through Manchester University.

 An associate degree cannot be received in the same commencement as a baccalaureate degree if the major of the associate program is available as a minor in the baccalaureate program.
 For a student to receive both an associate degree and a baccalaureate degree in similar majors, the associate degree must be received prior to the baccalaureate degree.

 The Associate of Arts degree is available in the following areas: